sendgrid/sendgrid-go/USAGE.md

 **This endpoint allows you to retrieve the associated link whitelabel for a subuser.**

 Link whitelables can be associated with subusers from the parent account.
-This functionality allows subusers to send mail using their parent's like whitelabels.
+This functionality allows subusers to send mail using their parent's link whitelabels.
 To associate a link whitelabel, the parent account must first create a whitelabel and validate it.
 The parent may then associate that whitelabel with a subuser via the API or the Subuser Management page in the user interface.

 Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.